 Berberine is a bitter tasting plant alkaloid extracted from various plants.
 Goldenseal, goldthread, Oregon grape, European barberry, phellodendron, and tree turmeric are all sources.
-See Figure 10 for an image of European barberry.
-Berberine is used for glucose lowering, dyslipidemia, hypertension, and infections.
-(48)
+See Figure 10 for an image of European barberry, a source of berberine.
+Berberine is used for glucose lowering, dyslipidemia, hypertension, and infections (51).